se-buw/fm4se-featuremodels/README.md

 In this task you implement an analysis relating two feature models.
 Your code should check whether all products of one feature model are also products of a second feature model.

+- if a feature of the first feature model does not appear in the second, then a product with that feature cannot be a product of the second feature model.
+- if additional features appear in the second feature model, then a product with those features cannot be a product of the first feature model.

 Implement the ``checkAllProductsPreserved(FeatureModel fm1, FeatureModel fm2)`` method in [FeatureModelAnalyzer](https://github.com/se-buw/fm4se-featuremodels/blob/main/src/main/java/de/buw/fm4se/featuremodels/FeatureModelAnalyzer.java) Class which will return ``true`` if and only if all products of ``fm1`` are also products of ``fm2`` (we don't care if ``fm2`` has additional products).

 For this, task reuse the formula you get from Task 1.